Frequently asked questions

 The Regional Office advocates at regional level for investment in children and for child-centred social policies.
 It liaises with major intergovernmental bodies on region-wide children’s issues, such as the European Union, the Organisation for Security and Cooperation in Europe (OSCE) and the Council of Europe.
 And it aims to develop regional partnerships for the achievement of the Millennium Development Goals.

-The staff of the Regional Office include specialist advisers on child protection, communication, early childhood development, education, health, HIV, immunization, monitoring and evaluation, nutrition and social policy.
+The staff include specialist advisers on child protection, communication, early childhood development, education, health, HIV, immunization, monitoring and evaluation, nutrition and social policy.

-The office is led by Regional Director, Ms Marie-Pierre Poirier and Deputy Regional Director, Ms Kirsi Madi.
+The team is led by Regional Director Marie-Pierre Poirier and Deputy Regional Director David Mcloughlin.